A hunk of rock found in a private collection is a rare meteorite, researchers have announced.

 An analysis of the meteorite revealed organic molecules, which contain carbon.
 The identity of the molecules is being studied, according to the Naturalis museum.

 The museum will display the Diepenveen meteorite along with all four of the other Dutch meteorites on Jan.
 18 and Jan.
 19, 2014.
-Scientists also are hoping to find more pieces of the Diepenveen rock.
+Scientists are also hoping to find more pieces of the Diepenveen rock.
 This December, they're asking local residents to go through their attics and family heirlooms in search of rock fragments or documents regarding the 1873 meteorite fall.